 Click here to buy Elizabeth’s second book, “What’s in It for Me?
 Marketing from the Customer’s Point of View.”

-This week’s marketing trivia challenge is What real customer bonus have you encountered?
+This week’s marketing trivia challenge is What inspiring entrepreneur story have you heard lately?

 E-mail me your answer.

 Sign up now to receive a FREE weekly Profitable Marketing Insight.